nemild/cli_for_full_stack/README.md

-mcookie | generate pseudo random string whatis command | short description of command apropos command | find commands like this pbcopy / pbpaste | macintosh
-units: convert between units
+mcookie | generate pseudo random string whatis command | short description of command apropos command | find commands like this pbcopy / pbpaste | macintosh, pipe to/from these for clipboard, see alias section for Linux units | convert between units hostname |
-free
-hostname
-mount /dev/sdb1 /u01
+mount /dev/sdb1 /u01 | mount device to directory

 man hier | get an explanation of the system directory structure